 - Best Film nominees: all AACTA members vote to determine up to five nominees for the AACTA Award for Best Film presented by Foxtel.

 - Best Indie Film shortlist: all AACTA members vote to determine up to 10 films that will make up the shortlist of low budget, independent films to be deliberated by the Best Indie Film Award Jury.
-This Jury will confirm up to five nominees to move through to Round Two Feature Film voting.
+This Jury will confirm up to five nominees and determine the winner.

 - Feature Film nominees: members from each of AACTA's craft chapters vote to determine the feature film nominees in the category/s specific to their craft specialisation.